walterdavis/minical/README.markdown

 Edit the `lib/cal.php` line 2 to reflect the time zone you want to use, unless you are in the US East Coast time zone.

-Add the links to prototype.js and cal.js to your HTML page.
+Add script tags for prototype.js and cal.js to the head of your HTML page, and link to the stylesheet `css/minical.coss`.
 Create a DIV on your page with the classname `minical`.
-Preview in a browser, and you should see a tiny calendar in the page.
+Preview in a browser, and you should see a tiny calendar in the page replacing any contents of that DIV.
+If you want to add a "sorry, you don't have JavaScript enabled" message, just put that inside the DIV.minical element.